Author: As-Safir (Lebanon) Posted June 5, 2012

 This small province, with a 0% illiteracy rate, has its own stance with regard to the Syrian crisis.
 There are those who unequivocally support the regime, those who partially support it and others who reject Arabism in favor of Syrian nationalism.
 Regardless of their leanings, though, these coastal citizens all agree on a single phrase: “We love life.”

-Every day, Tartous wakes up to the music of Fayrouz and the Rahbani Brothers (renowned Lebanese singers and artists).
+Every day, Tartus wakes up to the music of Fayrouz and the Rahbani Brothers (renowned Lebanese singers and artists).
 The sea follows suit, awakening from its slumber to a new sunrise as the city gradually comes back to life along the shoreline.
 There are no strikes or demonstrations here.
 There are no funeral processions either, because none of the inhabitants have fallen victim to gunfire.
 In fact, not a single shot has been heard by most of its dwellers, while some others thought that maybe they had heard something.
-Last April, rumors spread about cars full of armed men opening fire in some of Tartous’ neighborhoods.
+Last April, rumors spread about cars full of armed men opening fire in some of Tartus’ neighborhoods.

 Many of the youth from the city and its surrounding neighborhoods went around chasing cars that nobody saw, and word spread among the townsfolk of events that may or may not have occurred.